Public Procurement Law Post-Brexit

 CHAMBERS UK GUIDE TO THE LEGAL PROFESSION

-Duncan has extensive experience in advising on EU procurement and completion regulation compliance, best value requirements, alternative business models, outsourcing and state aid matters.
+Duncan has extensive experience in advising on public procurement and regulatory compliance, public sector governance and best value requirements, alternative business models, outsourcing and state aid/subsidy control matters.

 He also advises on all types of major procurements, including hub, NPD/PPP/PFI and construction projects, public procurement law and public law compliance.
-He works for a wide range of public sector bodies, including local authorities, NHS Boards and schools.
+He works for a wide range of public sector bodies, including central government, local authorities and NHS Boards.

 Duncan is accredited by The Law Society of Scotland as a Specialist in Public Procurement Law and chairs the Law Society’s panel for the accreditation of solicitors as Public Procurement Law Specialists.